-You either love it or hate it.
-Acrylic yarn is a man-made fiber, formed of polymers created from petroleum products i.e. crude oil.
+You either love it or hate it!
+Acrylic yarn is a man-made fiber, formed of polymers created from petroleum products, otherwise known as crude oil.

-Even though, it has not been sheared from the back of a four-legged creature, it still has some benefits – not to mention strengths – that are worth to look into when deciding what type of fiber to use for your knitting project.
+Even though it has not been sheared naturally from an animal, it still has some benefits.
+It is worth exploring these options when deciding what type of fiber to use for your knitting project.

 In this article, we’ll run through the advantages (and disadvantages) of knitting with Acrylic wool.
-Not to mention a little insight into its manufacturing, which projects are best suited to acrylic yarns and how to care for them.
+Not to mention a little insight into its manufacturing.
+As well as which projects are best suited to acrylic yarns and how to care for them.

-Acrylic yarns were first developed in the 1940s by Dupont and were being produced in large quantities less than a decade later.
+Acrylic yarns were first developed in the 1940s by Dupont.
+They were being produced in large quantities less than a decade later!

 The polymers are created from several processes that produce long string-like strands and then turned into short, controllable lengths resembling wool hair, and ultimately “spun” into the yarn we know.

-I say spun, but unlike natural fiber yarns, such as cotton, wool, cashmere and silk, acrylic collections are not spun, but they are twisted into long lengths of acrylic thread that makes up the yarn.
+I say spun, but unlike natural fiber yarns, such as cotton, wool, cashmere and silk, acrylic collections are not spun.
+Rather, they are twisted into long lengths of acrylic thread that makes up the yarn.

-As Acrylic yarn is a man made fiber, it can easily be made to various specifications, including its color, providing practically endless options.
+As acrylic yarn is a man-made fiber.
+Which means it can easily be made to various specifications, including its color, providing practically endless options.
 With modern technology, acrylics are color-fast and are not prone to running.

 If you can’t find the particular color you’re looking for in the store, you can even try dying it yourself.
-Food coloring and a microwave being one potential possibility, don’t believe me, then take a look at this how-to video.
+Food coloring and a microwave can actually be one potential possibility, don’t believe me, then take a look at this how-to video.

 Acrylic yarn is mass produced in large quantities quite easily, so generally, it is one of the cheapest yarns to buy.
 As such, Acrylic yarn is often used in clothing as it is much cheaper than cashmere and alpaca wool.

-If you are a knitting beginner, acrylic yarn is a good place to start as it is less expensive than other yarns, and therefore ideal for practicing simple projects.
+Additionally, if you are a knitting beginner, acrylic yarn is a great place to start!
+It is less expensive than other yarns, and therefore ideal for practicing simple projects.

-It is much less sensitive than natural wool or cashmere to detergent and warm water, meaning it can handle a standard round in the washing machine without shrinking or shedding.
+It is much less sensitive than natural wool or cashmere is to detergent and warm water.
+This means it can handle a standard round in the washing machine without shrinking or shedding!

 As such it is excellent for items that require ease of cleaning, such as sweaters, linings, gloves, furnishings, and blankets.
 It is particularly ideal for baby garments that need constant washing.